kuzzleio/koncorde/README.md

 ##### Returns

-An array of `filterId` matching the provided data (and/or documentId, if any).
+An array of room identifiers matching the provided data (and/or documentId, if any).

 ### `validate(filters)`